 14. It’s getting crowded for hunters

 Indiana has little public land, and only 2.2% of the state is open to the public to hunt.
-Given the large number of hunters in Indiana there are actually ten hunters per acre of public hunting land.
+Given a large number of hunters in Indiana there are actually ten hunters per acre of public hunting land.
 That’s bad news for hunters and even worse news for deer.

 15. Indiana is harmful to marriages